davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 constructed beneath both the Franciscan accretionary complex and its local veneer of Salinia crystalline nappes.

-## Regional tectonic setting and the application of mantle xenolith studies
+## Regional tectonic setting and previous mantle xenolith studies

 The SW North American Cordillera hosts many xenolith localities, at which upper mantle-lower crustal rock fragments were entrained in